 String#gsub

 String#gsub replaces every occurrence of a pattern in a string.
 The g means global — it replaces all matches, not just the first one.
-The original string is never modified.
+The original text is never modified.

 Signature